 I began by fasting from before midnight on Saturday night until after the invocation was performed at noon the next day.
 At the dawn of Sunday morning, I took a simplified ritual bath and consecrated the Talisman.
 Then I erected the altar to Michael: beginning with a covering of golden yellow cloth.
 The large full-color icon was painted by my wife Carrie Mikell.
 Plus I found a few of my own favorite Michael engravings and paintings to print out and place with it.
 In front of these we set various talismans of Sol as well as our written petitions to Michael.
 (Each petition was written with consecrated pen on consecrated paper, then folded three times – a multiple of six – toward ourselves.)
 In the center of the altar rested the Talisman with a yellow seven day candle set over it.

-I followed the ritual as I have it written.
+I followed the ritual as I have it written – except for only using one candle and no water.
 I put on a gold Michael medallion that has become standard for me whenever I work with him, and the blinds were already opened to let the sunlight into the room.
 I lit the candle and the censor with the proper Solomonic exorcisms, and consecrated the offering with holy water and incense.
 I performed the invocations (burning even more incense), then called everyone in the house to come and share Michael’s feast.
 We each took a bite of most everything on the altar (a couple of us even bit into the haveneros to impress Michael) and sipped the wine and milk.

 We will leave the offerings on the altar for at least six days – or until we see visible signs that Michael is well done with his meal.
 Then, as before, we will take the remains to a local river and cast them into the running water.